VHugoBarnes/tickeapp/README.md

 ## What's next
 - Add a Rate Limiter would be a good idea.
+- A different input when searching for destinations to add DateTimes.
 - A router to save the search query so we can reload or share the link.